0 Items in Your Cart

 Nearly everything used on a farm is now purchased from outside suppliers: seed, fertilizer, pesticides, machinery, fuels, and general supplies.
 Companies selling these products need farm-trained technicians who understand buyers' farming problems and needs.
 Farm supply companies also need technicians to assist in research and development.
 These technicians work under the supervision of feed or chemical company scientists, carrying out the details of the testing program.

-In the production phase of crop technology, some technicians make soil or tissue tests to determine the efficiency of fertilizer programs.
+In the production phase of crop technology, some technicians conduct soil or tissue tests to determine the efficiency of fertilizer programs.
 Others are responsible for the maintenance of farm machinery.
 More experienced farm crop production technicians may oversee the complete management of a farm, including personnel, machinery, and finances.

 Practically all agricultural products need some processing before they reach the consumer.
 Processing involves testing, grading, packaging, and transporting.
 Some of the technicians in this area work closely with farmers and need to know a great deal about crop production.
 For example, field-contact technicians employed by food-processing companies monitor crop production on the farms from which the companies buy products.
 In some processing companies, technicians supervise the entire crop operation.
 In others, they act as buyers or determine when crops will be harvested for processing and shipping.